bcit-lts/technical-operations-documentation/docs/secret-management/index.md

-# Getting started with app secrets
+# Getting started with secrets